IlianPihlajamaa/FundamentalMeasureTheory.jl/README.md

 julia src/FMT_S4.jl
 ```

-After running these scripts, the `Plots/` directory will contain the figures from the paper.
+After running these scripts, the `Plots/` directory will contain the figures from the paper and a some that arre not included.

 ## Citation

 If you use this code in your research, please add a citation to the original paper.
-[TODO: Add paper citation]